ameyrk99/minipage/README.md

 Note: The clock is not enabled by default.
-Uncomment the p(id: dateTime) and function below comment 'dateTime' in search.js
+Uncomment the p(id: dateTime) in index.html and function below comment 'dateTime' in search.js